3DBAG/roofer/README.md

 - It reconstructs a 3D building model from a pointcloud and a 2D roofprint polygon
 - It is a fully automated process, there is no manual modelling required.
-- It is possible to tweak the reconstruction parameters to adjust it a little to different input data qualities.
+- It is possible to tweak the reconstruction parameters to adjust it to different input data qualities.
 - It can output different Level of Details: LoD1.2, LoD1.3, LoD2.2.
 See [the refined Level of Details by the 3D geoinformation research group](https://3d.bk.tudelft.nl/lod/).
 - Usable either as a command line application or as a library with C++ and Python bindings.
 - With the CLI application the building models are outputted to a [CityJSONSequence](https://www.cityjson.org/cityjsonseq/) file.